Afghanistan

 The ICRC is responding to the humanitarian crisis in Afghanistan by providing basic health care and physical rehabilitation support, helping people establish livelihoods and earn money, reconnecting families that have been separated by the conflicts, and improving access to clean water, sanitary facilities and electricity.
 We work together with the Afghan Red Crescent Society and other partners of the International Red Cross and Red Crescent Movement.

-patients, mostly women and children, received primary health care at 47 health facilities run by the Afghan Red Crescent Society and supported by the ICRC
+patients (65% women and children) received primary health care at Afghan Red Crescent Society clinics supported by the ICRC.

-cases of missing people were resolved and their whereabouts were ascertained
+cases of missing people were solved and their whereabouts were ascertained.

 Stories from the people we serve